ipfs/boxo/README.md

 ## Getting started
 See [examples](./examples/README.md).

+If you are migrating to Boxo, see [Migrating to Boxo](#migrating-to-boxo).

+## Migrating to Boxo
+Many Go modules under github.com/ipfs have moved here.
+Boxo provides a tool to ease this migration, which does most of the work for you:

+* `cd` into the root directory of your module (where the `go.mod` file is)
+* Run: `go run github.com/ipfs/boxo/cmd/boxo-migrate@latest update-imports`
+  * This will upgrade your module to Boxo v0.8.0 and rewrite your import paths
+* Run: `go run github.com/ipfs/boxo/cmd/boxo-migrate@latest check-dependencies`
+  * This will print unmaintained dependencies you still have
+  * These aren't necessarily an immediate problem, but you should eventually get them out of your dependency graph

+This tool only upgrades your module to Boxo v0.8.0, to minimize backwards-incompatible changes.
+Depending on the versions of IPFS modules before the upgrade, your code may require additional changes to build.

+We recommend upgrading to v0.8.0 first, and _then_ upgrading to the latest Boxo release.

+If you encounter any challenges, please [open an issue](https://github.com/ipfs/boxo/issues/new/choose) and Boxo maintainers will help you.

 ## Should I add my IPFS component to Boxo?
 We happily accept external contributions!
 However, Boxo maintains a high quality bar, so code accepted into Boxo must meet some minimum maintenance criteria: